ipodscott/muzak/README.md

 # Music Player Directory Browser

-A PHP-based music player that dynamically creates a player interface for any directory containing audio files.
+A PHP-based and Vanilla JS music player that dynamically creates a player interface for any directory containing audio files.

 ## Features